lab11/PlugWatch/powerwatch/electron_rev_2/software/README.md

   1. Enter 'dfu mode': Reset and then hold `MODE` button for three seconds, until the LED starts blinking yellow.
   2. `particle flash --usb <filename>.bin`

+### Listening to Serial

+I recommend `particle serial monitor --follow`

+Annoyingly, every time the particle resets, the modem disappears and reappears.
+The `--follow` flag will automatically reconnect, but there's a bit of a delay, so you're gonna lose the first few messages.
+I've never solved this puzzle.